Frequently Asked Questions for People

 Q: Can I get a MOCA Card if I don’t have a MOCA Prime account?

 A: Generally, the only way to get a MOCA Card without a MOCA Prime account is if someone gives you a MOCA Card or someone sends you money through MocaMoney.
-You can’t go to a participating Bank or Credit Union and buy a MOCA Cash Debit Card, for instance, although some participating Banks or Credit Unions may allow you to purchase a MOCA Gift Card.
+You can’t go to a participating Bank or Credit Union and buy a MOCA Cash Card, for instance, although some participating Banks or Credit Unions may allow you to purchase a MOCA Gift Card.

 Q: Are there any fees or other charges associated with my MOCA Card?